ATLANTA MARCH FOR OUR LIVES: March for Our Lives: Everything you need to know about today's rally against gun violence

-ATLANTA - This weekend’s “March for Our Lives” is expected to draw hundreds of thousands of students and their families to Washington and cities across the country, including metro Atlanta.
+ATLANTA - Hundreds of thousands of students and their families gathered for this weekend’s “March for Our Lives” rally in cities across the United States.

-LIVE coverage of the marches happening across the country, on Channel 2 Action News at Noon and on WSBTV.com.

 [FULL list of events with information in Georgia]